 I NEVER use my children on social media

 In fact, I've never even posted a single photo of my kids.
 I painted one of them as part of a 'how to draw children' YouTube tutorial (without a reference image) but that is as close as I will come for the moment.
-I am happy to see other Influencers create content with their children on social media but I don't want to for the moment given that they will have to live with the content being visible in some form for the rest of their lives - something that might one day effect their relationships or career Despite my seven year old wanting to be an influencer since the age of four, I think it best to wait for their informed consent.
+I am happy to see other Influencers create content with their children on social media but I don't want to for the moment given that they will have to live with the content being visible in some form for the rest of their lives - something that might one day effect their relationships or career.
+Despite my seven year old wanting to be an influencer since the age of four, I think it best to wait for their informed consent.
+They will choose when their presence will appear on social media first

 Do rules matter to you?